djeada/Databases-Notes/notes/07_concurrency_control/01_shared_vs_exclusive_locks.md

 **Strategies to Prevent Deadlocks:**

-- **Resource Ordering:** Acquire locks in a predefined order to prevent circular wait conditions.
+- Establishing **resource ordering** ensures that locks are acquired in a consistent sequence, which prevents circular wait conditions from arising.
-- **Lock Timeout:** Set a maximum wait time for a lock request, allowing transactions to fail gracefully rather than hang indefinitely.
+- Setting a **lock timeout** allows transactions to fail gracefully by limiting the maximum time a lock request can wait, avoiding indefinite blocking.
-- **Deadlock Detection:** Implement systems that detect deadlocks and resolve them by aborting one of the involved transactions.
+- Implementing **deadlock detection** systems enables the identification of deadlock situations, allowing resolution by aborting one of the conflicting transactions.
+- Using a **wait-die or wound-wait algorithm** enforces a structured priority-based approach to manage transactions and prevent deadlocks.
+- Designing transactions to **lock resources in bulk** at the beginning reduces the chances of mid-transaction lock conflicts, which can trigger deadlocks.
+- Minimizing **long-running transactions** reduces the risk of lock contention, as shorter transactions are less likely to encounter deadlock situations.
+- Optimizing **index usage** and query design decreases the number of locks required, reducing the probability of lock-related conflicts.
+- Regularly reviewing and analyzing **deadlock logs** aids in understanding the root causes and refining locking strategies accordingly.